kubapeter/portfolio/markdown templates/course.md

 - [Week 3](./Week%203): week3_title
 - [Week 4](./Week%204): week4_title

 [^1]: For ethical reasons I do not make my assignments publicly available.
-It may be tempting to submit them to Coursera by others.
+It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
 However, for every assignment I give a detailed description of the original problem, I highlight the main principles and techniques the problem wants to check, and I give source code for another similar problem.
 The publicly available source code uses approximately the same principles and techniques as the original (sometimes a bit more).